 True crime anniversaries in August

-Every month, we look back over the previous years of history and detail some of the most notorious crimes.
-These are those true crime anniversaries for August.
+Every month, Crime+Investigation looks back over the previous years of history and details some of the most notorious crimes.
+From a high-profile murder acquittal to the world’s most famous train robbery, read on to discover some of the true crime anniversaries for August.

 4th August: Soham Murders took place (2002)